hallambaker/Mathematical-Mesh/Web/Reference/dare.md

 </div>
 ~~~~

-The `dare decode` command verifies the specified input file using keys found in the
+The `dare verify` command verifies the specified input file using keys found in the
 currently active key collection and reports success or failure.

 The active key collection may be overriden using the `/mesh` option.